 Default True

 Values True or False

 Key Required No

 Example Precopy = True

-Purpose Controls whether the LAN files destined for the C:\ <startup directory="">\ DRIVERS directory are copied in Phase 2.
-If Precopy=True, the files are</startup>
+Purpose Controls whether the LAN files in the \DRIVERS\LAN directory of the install image, destined for the SYS:SYSTEM directory, are copied in Phase 2.
+If Precopy = True, the files are not copied again in the final file copy routine.

-routine.